madisuryapr/SQL-Analytics-by-Adisurya/README.md

 # Data Analytics Repository
-In this repository, I will be preserving and conducting various projects related to Data Analytics and Business Intelligence
+In this repository, I will be performing and preserving various projects related to Data Analytics and Business Intelligence

-I will utilize both PostgreSQL and Microsoft SQL Server in conducting my future project.
-Currently, I am going to execute a project as following:
+I will utilize both PostgreSQL and Microsoft SQL Server in conducting my future project to answer various questions.
+Furthermore, there will be several projects which will be integrated to Tableau.
+Currently, I am going to execute recent project as following:

 ## Cashless Payments Around Indonesia
 In this project, I employ PostgreSQL to answer various questions regarding cashless payments in Indonesia based on montly dataset, spanning from January 20202 to December 2022 with database named as "noncash_paymentsys".
 The term noncash payment systems has the similiar meaning to cashless payments.
 This database include all cashless payments dataset for 34 provinces in Indonesia.
 There are 5 tables, to which be inserted in this project, namely: